arosenkranz/scenarios/ui-component-docs/step2.md

 Here, we execute a function that accepts the `props` object in as a parameter.
 Since we're only interested in checking the value of the `variant` prop, we destructure the value out of the `props` object and check its value against our `VARIANTS` object.

-While we're here, let's also add style definitions for if the Button should be in a disabled state.
+While we're here, let's add styles for the button's disabled state.
 This is important for both the user experience and accessibility, so it's good to make sure there's something in place.

 ## Add Disabled Button Styles